mattcone/markdown-guide/_basic-syntax/headings.md

 ### Heading Best Practices

 Markdown applications don't agree on how to handle missing blank lines between a heading and the surrounding paragraphs.
-For compatibility, you should separate paragraphs and headings with one or more blank lines.
+For compatibility, separate paragraphs and headings with one or more blank lines.

 <table class="table table-bordered">
   <thead class="thead-light">